Action potential: Overview

 Nearly all cell membranes in animals, plants and fungi maintain a voltage difference between the exterior and interior of the cell, called the membrane potential.
 A typical voltage across an animal cell membrane is −70 mV.
 This means that the interior of the cell has a negative voltage relative to the exterior.
 In most types of cells, the membrane potential usually stays fairly constant.
 Some types of cells, however, are electrically active in the sense that their voltages fluctuate over time.
 In some types of electrically active cells, including neurons and muscle cells, the voltage fluctuations frequently take the form of a rapid upward (positive) spike followed by a rapid fall.
 These up-and-down cycles are known as action potentials.
-In some types of neurons, the entire up-and-down cycle takes place in a few thousandths of a second.
-In muscle cells, a typical action potential lasts about a fifth of a second.
-In plant cells, an action potential may last three seconds or more.
+Their duration varies considerably with the type of cell.
+In mammalian neurons, the entire up-and-down cycle takes only a few thousandths of a second, while in plant cells, an action potential may last as long as several seconds.

 The electrical properties of a cell are determined by the structure of its membrane.
 A cell membrane consists of a lipid bilayer of molecules in which larger protein molecules are embedded.
 The lipid bilayer is highly resistant to movement of electrically charged ions, so it functions as an insulator.
 The large membrane-embedded proteins, in contrast, provide channels through which ions can pass across the membrane.
 Action potentials are driven by channel proteins whose configuration switches between closed and open states as a function of the voltage difference between the interior and exterior of the cell.
 These voltage-sensitive proteins are known as voltage-gated ion channels.